onflow/fcl-js/packages/dev-wallet/README.md

     bio: "",
   },
   scoped: {                 // the private info request in the original challenge
-    email: "bob@bob.bob",   // the user said it was okay for the dApp to know the email
+    email: "bob@bob.bob",   // the user said it was okay for the dapp to know the email
-    shippingAddress: null,  // the user said it was NOT okay for the dApp to know the shippingAddress },
+    shippingAddress: null,  // the user said it was NOT okay for the dapp to know the shippingAddress },
   provider: {
     addr: "0xhMgqTff86", // the flow address for the wallet provider (used in the identity composite id)